descholar-ceo/boiler/README.md

 1. The current version [v1.0.0](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0) can generate:
    - Basic ruby Projects
    - Ruby on Rails Projects
+   - :warning: Other languages are coming soon in later versions

 1. The current version [v1.0.0](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0) support linux systems (Ubuntu/debian) based OS. :point_right: We welcome whoever who can add some other system support, your contribution is welcomed!